src-d/jgscm/README.md

 GCS API invocations can take some time.
 While JGSCM does it's best to reduce the number of calls, they still can introduce substantial delays in Jupyter UI.
-Please be patient.
+Please, be patient.

 There is an ability to specify the starting path instead of the buckets listing:
 ```python
 c.GoogleStorageContentManager.default_path = 'path/without/starting/slash'
 ```
-(--notebook-dir does not work apparently).
+(`--notebook-dir` does not seem to work).

 Checkpoints
 -----------